American Affairs: History

 A predecessor to American Affairs is the Journal of American Greatness, a short-lived 2016 political blog best known for publishing "The Flight 93 Election," a widely read essay about the 2016 presidential election by the pseudonymous author Publius Decius Mus, later revealed to be Michael Anton.

 American Affairs was initially considered by some as a "pro-Trump journal."
 On its launch, it was described by the New York Times as "dedicated to giving intellectual heft and coherence to the amorphous ideology known, for lack of a better term, as Trumpism."
-But in August 2017, after the "Unite the Right" rally at Charlottesvile, Virginia, Krein wrote an opinion article in The New York Times publicly acknowledging his regret in voting for the candidate.
+But in August 2017, after the "Unite the Right" rally at Charlottesville, Virginia, Krein wrote an opinion article in The New York Times publicly acknowledging his regret in voting for the candidate.
 Jennifer Schuessler of The New York Times writes: "the magazine seeks to fill the void left by a conservative intellectual establishment more focused on opposing Mr. Trump than on grappling with the rejection of globalism and free-market dogma that propelled his victory."

-According to The Washington Post, the journal is read by Vice President JD Vance.
+According to The Washington Post, the journal was read by Vice President JD Vance as of 2022.